It is easier to build strong children than to repair broken men.

 Dr. Diane has stated that CEN is likely to cause children to become fearful.
 Because trauma triggers the autonomic nervous system, there are long-lasting physical effects.

 Below is a link to the “Still-Face Experiment”.
-It shows the interactions between a baby and mother.
+It shows the interactions between a baby and a mother.

 The Adverse Childhood Experiences study that I have written about also includes childhood neglect.
 I have just recently posted an article on Twitter on how we are wired for fear from toxic stress in childhood.
 This makes sense to me.
 I have to continue to monitor my “reactions”.
 I am definitely wired for fear.
 I am a work in progress.